TryHardDo/EasyCopyPaste/README.md

 - Rebuild the sources of your bot to incorporate the fresh code by executing: `npm run` build.

 ## Step 8:
 - Your bot is now ready for operation.
 However, you need to add a placeholder to your `options.json` file.
 Refer to the [autobot wiki](https://github.com/TF2Autobot/tf2autobot/wiki/Configure-your-options.json-file#-listing-note-settings-) to locate the appropriate settings object.
-Insert the following placeholder `%easy_copy_paste%` anywhere within the note text.
+Insert the following placeholder `%ecp_item%` anywhere within the note text.

 ## Step 9:
 - Save everything and boot up the bot and let's start trading again!